shawn-hillstrom/spartans-admin/README.md

 ## Future Development

-Future development plans include adding more commands and updating the current system to conform with the newest features in Roblox's development libraries and APIs.
+Future development plans include adding more commands and updating the current system to conform with the newest features in Roblox's development environment.